bytecodealliance/bytecodealliance.org/index.md

                 <div class="fanswer">
                 <p>The problem we are attempting to solve is fundamentally a cross-industry problem.
 We want to
                     allow for safe interaction and code reuse across server, edge, browser, mobile, and more platforms.
-These different platforms are developed by different groups across the industry.
+These different operating environments are developed by different groups across the industry.
                     Our intent is to bring them together to solve problems for everyone.</p>
                 </div>
             </li>